LukeMS/keltor/rst/index.rst

 Some scholars think that the stories which have survived to the current time are not representative of the Old Gods.
 The surviving stories show a distrust and unease between mortal and immortal.
 Regardless of if the legends are wrong or right or have only the smallest grain of truth left in them is irrelevant.
 It all serves to keep the Old Gods alive in the hearts and minds of the people.

 While the Old Gods are mostly forsaken not everyone has turned from them.
-Some of the remote tribes worship them as do some of the citizens of the Middle Lands.
+Some of the remote tribes worship them as do some of the citizens of the `Middle Lands`_.
 It is not overly popular to call upon them but, in most places, it is not forbidden either.
 Very few settlements have temples for them however, some ruined temples can be found in the wilderness.
 There are even secret societies devoted to them.
 To be worshiped or feared makes little difference to the Old Gods so long as they are remembered, that is all that matters to them.

 Bantus